Sizeism

-Sizeism or size discrimination is prejudice directed at people based on their size.
+Sizeism, weightism or size discrimination is unjust or prejudicial treatment directed at people based on their size.

 Discrimination

 This type of discrimination can take a number of forms, ranging from refusing to hire someone because they are considered to be too short or too tall, to treating overweight and underweight individuals with disdain.

 There are not currently any specific anti-discrimination laws to prohibit sizeism, despite the issue being extremely prevalent.
 Sizeist stereotypes (such as "overweight people are lazy" or "underweight people starve themselves") are often ingrained in modern society.

 In the US, the list of anti-discrimination acts does not explicitly include sizeism as an offense (though "any other factor unrelated to merit" is included).

-The EOCC website states:Height and weight requirements tend to disproportionately limit the employment opportunities of some protected groups and unless the employer can demonstrate how the need is related to the job, it may be viewed as illegal under federal law.
+The Equal Employment Opportunity Commission website states:Height and weight requirements tend to disproportionately limit the employment opportunities of some protected groups and unless the employer can demonstrate how the need is related to the job, it may be viewed as illegal under federal law.
 A number of states and localities have laws specifically prohibiting discrimination on the basis of height and weight unless based on actual job requirements.
 Therefore, unless job-related, inquiries about height and weight should be avoided.Therefore, size discrimination in the workplace can be illegal under federal law if it is not a job requirement.